dotnet/docs/docs/fundamentals/productivity/code-analysis.md

 .NET code analyzers inspect your C# or Visual Basic code for security, performance, design, and other issues.
 Starting in .NET 5.0, these analyzers are included with the .NET SDK.
 (Previously, you installed these analyzers as a [NuGet package](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers).)

 Code analysis is enabled, by default, for projects that target .NET 5.0 or later.
 You can enable code analysis on projects that target earlier .NET versions by setting the [EnableNETAnalyzers](../../core/project-sdk/msbuild-props.md#enablenetanalyzers) property to `true`.
+You can also disable code analysis for your project by setting `EnableNETAnalyzers` to `false`.

 If rule violations are found by an analyzer, they're reported as a suggestion, warning, or error, depending on how each rule is [configured](configure-code-analysis-rules.md).
 Code analysis violations appear with the prefix "CA" or "IDE" to differentiate them from compiler errors.